-Almost 2/3 of Americans own a smartphone, according to a 2015 Pew Research Center report.
+Nearly two-thirds of Americans own a smartphone, according to a 2015 Pew Research Center report.
 Researchers have discovered several health problems associated with cellphone overuse.
 While a digital detox may sound nice in theory (or send others into a panic), completely ditching your phone isn’t a realistic option for many people.
 However, being mindful of how it is impacting your health is an important part of healthy living.

 1. Negative impact on human relationships

 Research has found that having your phone visibly on display when you’re having a face-to-face conversation can send a negative message.
 Researchers at University of Essex in the U.K. showed that those who had a mobile device were perceived less positive by independent observers.
 “These results demonstrate that the presence of mobile phones can interfere with human relationships, an effect that is most clear when individuals are discussing personally meaningful topics,” noted the researchers.
 In a similar study led by a psychology professor at Virginia Tech, participants who were involved in conversations reported feeling less fulfilled and feeling less empathy for the other person if they pulled out their phone, regardless of age, gender, ethnicity and mood of the participants.

 Quick Fix: Put your phones away when you’re chatting with friends and colleagues.
 You are bound to notice an improvement in the quality of your conversations and relationships.

 Call for an Appointment

 (800) USC-CARE (800-872-2273)